oslabs-beta/SvARIA/README.md

 `npm install svaria-toolkit`

 SvARIA has default components styled with Tailwind.
 To use our default styles, you must install Tailwind into your project.
-To configure Tailwind to work with our components, make sure to add svaria-toolkit to the default contents:
+To configure Tailwind to work with our components, node modules must be included in the tailwind config:

 `content: [
 "./src/**/*.{html,js,svelte,ts}",
-"./node_modules/svaria-toolkit-test/**/*.{html,js,svelte,ts}",
+"./node_modules/your-project-name/**/*.{html,js,svelte,ts}",
 ],`

 Now you are ready to import our components into your project!